 Start using these techniques, including the waterfall model set up.
 These are the first things that you should be exploring within Power BI from a calculation point of view.

-Once you learn this, you can very quickly do quite interesting analyses, especially with all the additional filters that you can place on your data when you build an optimized data model in the background.
+Once you learn how to do this, you can quickly do interesting analyses, especially with all the additional filters that you can place on your data when you build an optimized data model in the background.

 Good luck with this one.
 All the best!

 Time Comparison For Non Standard Date Tables In Power BI

 Common Time Intelligence Patterns Used In Power BI

 Comparing Any Sale Versus The Last Sale (No Time Intelligence) – Advanced DAX In Power BI